AI in Finding New Clinical Indications: Signals, Substance, and Survivorship Bias

 • Can we defend this decision two years from now, regardless of outcome?

 This is not about avoiding risk.
+It is about making risk explainable.

 Where Narrative Defensibility Becomes Decisive

-At this point, the question is no longer whether AI should be used in indication discovery - but how its outputs are translated into decisions that can withstand scrutiny.
+At this point, the question is no longer whether AI should be used in indication discovery — but how its outputs are translated into decisions that can withstand scrutiny.
+This is where Narrative Defensibility matters.

 Applying the six stress-tests of the EYQA Narrative Defensibility Framework — Evidence, Logic, Perspective, Risk Awareness, Contextual Fit, Actionability — helps leaders convert AI insights from compelling slides into defensible decision assets.